 A $1000 scholarship shall be awarded annually to a student who is a resident of Canada, coming from a small rural community, who has enrolled full-time in the first year of any Red River College Polytechnic program.
 Selection will be based upon high academic standing as indicated by the high school transcript which must be included.
 Applicants must also provide a short statement discussing why they chose RRC Polytech and how they plan to be successful in transitioning into college life.
 If a tie for GPA occurs, the contents of the statement will be considered to select the successful recipient.
 The application deadline is August 15th.
 Please note the name of the award to enter on the application form and have additional required documents ready to upload.

 Removing the financial barriers to education, RRC Polytech has a minimum of nine one-year tuition bursaries (maximum $6500 each) available (three of which will be for Trades programs) to Youth in Care.
-Youth must meet College entrance requirements, be enrolled as full-time students and be in financial need.
+Youth must meet College entrance requirements, attend full-time studies with a full-time course load and be in financial need.
 Information and an application form is available from the Futures Forward website: Paying for Post-Secondary School | Futures Forward .

 One award, valued at $1000, is available annually for a student with a disability, registered with Student Accessibility Services or Deaf & Hard of Hearing Services, who would benefit from assistive technology.
 Students must be eligible to continue in their program and demonstrate efforts in academic progress.
 They must also be ineligible for government assistive technology grants (e.g., Canada Student Grant), and not be sponsored by a government or community agency.
 To apply, students should write a brief letter, jointly with their Student Accessibility Services Accessibility Specialist or Deaf and Hard of Hearing Manager (when applicable), requesting the specific equipment/technology the student would like to obtain, and stating how that equipment will be beneficial.
 The letter should be submitted to the Student Accessibility Services Assistive Technologist.
 Deadline for applications is December 5th.